microsoft/PSRule-vscode/README.md

 Features include:

-- Snippets for built-in keywords.
+- Snippets and syntax highlighting for built-in keywords.
 - YAML schema validation for options.

 ## Disclaimer